 We strongly recommend that only those in Ohio or nearby states and Canadian provinces consider adopting a bunny from us since long-distance travel can be quite stressful to rabbits.
 We do not recommend flying in to pick up your bunny and flying or driving home.
 Stress can make a bunny, especially a baby, very sick.
 We are sorry if this sounds mean or overprotective, but we love our bunnies!

+8/1/21: At this time I have NO NEW BUNNY LITTERS PLANNED and will be keeping my current bunnies as pets until further notice.
 We only have a few litters of Holland lop bunnies per year so that we can devote enough attention to the babies that are born as well as the adult rabbits.
 If you agree with our philosophy of quality over quantity, large solid floor enclosures with outdoor exercise as often as possible, litter-training, top-notch pellets, organic hay, filtered drinking water, daily interaction, and breeding stock acquired from renowned breeders from across the United States, then it may be worth the wait to adopt one of our bunnies.

 We no longer keep a waiting list.
 Once bunnies are listed on the sale page, a link to the bunny application will be provided.
 Approved applicants will have the opportunity to reserve an available bunny.
 I want my bunnies going to the best environments/caregivers, so priority is given to those that are the best matches for available bunnies.